-The SOMM Foundation Course comprises 3 modules – A, B and C .
-Modules A & B can be taken in either order.
-The Membership exam can be taken after Module C and students can then choose to submit a reflective essay and personal development plan for the award of the SOMM Diploma in Musculoskeletal Medicine.
-The SOMM Diploma forms the first step of the MSc Musculoskeletal Medicine.
+The SOMM Foundation Module comprises 3 Units – 1,2 &3.
+Units 1 & 2 can be taken in either order but must be completed before attending Unit 3.
+The Membership exam can be taken after Unit 3 and students can then choose to submit a reflective essay and personal development plan for the award of the SOMM Diploma in Musculoskeletal Medicine.
+The SOMM Diploma in Musculoskeletal Medicine forms the first step of the MSc Musculoskeletal Medicine.

-The Foundation course will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.
+The Foundation module will benefit clinicians working with musculoskeletal patients in all settings including hospital out-patients, sport, general practice, orthopaedics or private practice.

-Our advanced courses provide the opportunity to extend clinical reasoning skills and advance practice through developing competence in joint examination, assessment, clinical diagnosis and treatment, including manual treatment, exercise and injection techniques.
+Our advanced modules provide the opportunity to extend clinical reasoning skills and advance practice through developing competence in joint examination, assessment, clinical diagnosis and treatment, including manual treatment, exercise and injection techniques.

 MSc MSK Medicine